 - What is your timeline?
 The process of improving website speed takes time.
 Be sure to account for time-sensitive events like holiday traffic surges.

 - Unsure which metrics to focus on?
 These are key website performance metrics to track.

 - What is your budget/appetite for 3rd party involvement?
 Determine which actors will be involved in the optimization process.
 Does the current IT team have sufficient bandwidth?
 Is hiring outside help in the budget?

 1.)
 Test & Test Again

 Test applications and benchmark current performance metrics.
-Benchmarking tools help identify areas in need of improvement, as well as, inform on in-place strategies that are work well.
+Benchmarking tools help identify areas in need of improvement, as well as, inform on in-place strategies that work well.

-There exist numerous application performance tools to report and monitor application performance.
+There exist Numerous application performance tools to report and monitor application performance.
 Popular tools to measure performance metrics utilize include: Pingdom, GTmetrix or Google PageSpeed (We suggest Website Test).

 - Test all web properties more than once